DataKind-DC/audubon-cbc/README.md

 ### Onboarding

-## Cleanest Volenteer Submitted Data
+## Cleanest Volunteer Submitted Data
 The file bird_count_cleaned_may_29_2019.csv is the cleanest data to date and was produced by the audubon_world.ipynb file.

 ## Official Weather Date: Google BigQuery and Weather data